TanviNulkar/Tanvi-BlueStamp-Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/8s18SXfUqbU?si=mNxjnmbxFKdWFP-4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 The car I elected to build this summer at BlueStamp engineering is based off the autonomous car project by sunfounder.org.
 From their original design, I have modified the project significantly.
-I have added three more ultrasonic sensors, headlights, side-lights, tail-lights, programmed the tail-lights, a piezzo passive buzzer, and a programmed on/off switch. in addition to adding components, I also removed the line track sensor seen in the original design.
-This was removed because it no longerwas required for my desired outcome for the project.
-I added all of the modifications listed prior to give the car the ability to preform alike to modern day self driving cars, such as Tesla and Waymo.
-This led to the incorporation of more sensors and physical features, both that would allow for greater representation.
+I have added three more ultrasonic sensors, headlights, side-lights, and tail-lights.
+I have also programmed the tail-lights, added a piezzo passive buzzer, and a programmed on/off switch. in addition to adding components, I also removed the line track sensor from the original design.
+This was removed because it was no longer necessary to the outcome of the project.
+I added all of these modifications to give the car the ability to preform and appear like  modern day self driving cars, such as Tesla and Waymo.
+This led to the incorporation of more sensors and physical features, both that  allow for greater representation.

-from the standpoint of sensors, the additional ultrasonic sensors allow for the car to have a greatrer understanding of its own environment.
-This added feature is accompanied by the removal of the line track sensor, as I deemed it unecessary and was therefore using much needed GPIO pins.
+From the standpoint of sensors, the additional ultrasonic sensors allow for the car to have a greatrer understanding of its own environment.
+This added feature is accompanied by the removal of the line track sensor, as I deemed it unecessary and therefore removed it to free GPIO pins.
 For the physical features, I added the headlights, sidelights, and tailights, to further give the impression that the car was a model of the larger and much more complex self driving cars. the headlights and sidelights run through a basic circuit by being connected to power and ground. in the case of the tailights, the tailights are programmed to signal to spectators the direction the car is to turn.
 The left and right lights are individually programmed. this gives the car the ability to signal left and rght movements, as well as breaking and stopping.
 For audio features, I had the desire to add a 'horn'.
 My vision for the horn was for it to go off, or produce sound, when the car detected an object that was too close (less than 5 inches).
 For this purpose I have used the piezo passive buzzer.
 This buzzer has been programmed to go off whenever an object is detected within 3 inches of the frontmost ultrasonic sensor.
 Finally, for convienence purposes, I have also added an initiation or on/off switch.
 This is to allow for greater controll over powering on and off, as well as further demonstration of the tailight coding. through my code, I have programmed the car to only preform its designated functions when the switch is turned on, and to stop all functions when off. the car is also programmed to have both tailights on when the initiation switch is put into the 'off' state.

-To support the addition of hardware, I also 3D printed 4 standoffs and 2 upper levels to support the 2 additional untrasonic sensors, piezobuzzer, and all of the electronics that access power and ground through the elevated breadboards.
-The levels also served the purpose of creating space closer to the acrylic board for pieces such as additional breadboards, the initiation switch, and the LED wiring.

-overall, the modifications I have added to the original car kit or design by sunfounder.org, have all been added with the aim of giving the car the level of control and apperence of modern day autonomouds vehicles.
+Overall, the modifications I have added to the original car kit or design by sunfounder.org, have all been added with the aim of giving the car the level of control and apperence of modern day autonomouds vehicles.
 All modifications were added to my current ability as an engineer.
 If given more time, I would hve attempted to add a covering for all the wires to give a streamlined apperence, and gone back to the code to make it smoother and more efficiant.

 <h2> 3D printing</h2>

-When adding my modifications, it soon became clear that I was running out of space on the bottom acrylic plate.
-To solve this issue I resolved to add a elevated layer, or level, to allow for space to mount the extra electronics and sensors.
+To support the addition of hardware, I  3D printed 4 standoffs and 2 upper levels to support the 2 additional untrasonic sensors, piezobuzzer, and all of the electronics that access power and ground through the elevated breadboards.
+The levels also served the purpose of creating space underneath for pieces such as additional breadboards, the initiation switch, and the LED wiring.

 To create this layer, I initially elected to construct the structure using custom printed standoffs, to act as pillars, and cardboard to be the main platform (figure 1a).
 This design was quite durable and sturdy, but as time drew on, I desired for the apperence of the structure to look more finished and elevated, thus I turned to 3D printing to create this custom platforms. (figure 1b).
 To secure the platforms, I printed the standoffs to screw into some extra holes on the acrylic plate.
 I had a few issues with this, such as the standoffs being to wide or tiny for the screws to fasten the standoffs through the plate.
 Eventually, I learned that I have accidently turned off some features that were leading to prints bring printed a couple millimeters larger than the original design. (scroll below to see figures)

-( figure 1a)- original cardboard platforms supported by 3d printed standoffs

  ![IMG_9315 Small](https://github.com/user-attachments/assets/631af4cc-f2ff-4668-80de-c6a5d01dca84)

- (figure(1b)-final 3D printed platforms with all electronics mounted
+f(1a)- original cardboard platforms supported by 3d printed standoffs

  ![IMG_9436 Small](https://github.com/user-attachments/assets/55faa3c9-3ca0-49f0-a32a-4e61d68051f1)

+ f(1b)-final 3D printed platforms with all electronics mounted